 Chapter 73: The History of the American Cemetery and Some Reflections on the Meaning of Death

 Historically, the cemetery has been treated as a functional necessity, a role eloquently captured in the words of Elias Leavenworth on the occasion of the opening of Oakwood Cemetery in Syracuse, New York, in 1859: “an ample, permanent and attractive resting place for our dead, seems to be the last great necessity of our city” (Sloane 1991:xxii).
-The establishment of Oakwood was the culmination of years of work on the part of a small group of citizens.
-It also came when disposal of the dead in the cemeteries of most cities had come to pose a public health ...
+The establishment of Oakwood was the culmination of years of work ...